BlockScience/cats/README.md

 data for CATs' data ingress and egress via IPFS.

-CoD enables IPFS to serve as CATs' Data Mesh's network layer and act as an integration point that enables workload portability between Web2 and Web3 with minimal rework or modification.
+CoD enables IPFS to serve as CATs' Data Mesh's network layer and act as an integration point that enables workload portability between client-server cloud platforms and p2p mesh networks with minimal rework or modification.
 This portability closes the gap between data analysis and business operations by connecting the network planes of the cloud service model (SaaS, PaaS, IaaS) with IPFS.
 Connecting these network planes enables the execution of the cloud services in AWS, GCP, Azure, etc. on a **Data Mesh** network of CATs.
+CoD enables this connection as p2p distributed-computing job submission in addition to the client-server job submission provided by Ray.

 ## Installation:
 0. **Install [Dependencies](./docs/INSTALL.md)**